danidee10/britecore-productdev/README.md

 flask createdb
 ```

-***Note: this creates a database named britcore if it doesn't exist.
+***Note: this creates a database named britecore if it doesn't exist.
 If it exists, it would be destoryed and recreated***

 Finally start the flask development server with: